 This thorough Aesthetic training series is intended for those practitioners searching to gain an understanding of facial aesthetics and learn the varying treatments in aesthetic medicine.
 Participants learn the foundation of facial anatomy and physiognomy, along with botox and dermal fillers.

 AAAMS makes a nurse’s switch in focus less time and right to work in a specified medical career field.
-Find out what more we have to offer for aesthetic nurse practitioners.
+Find out what other aesthetic courses we have to offer for aesthetic nurse practitioners.